-A black eye typically heals on its own, without the need for medical attention.
+A black eye typically heals on its own, without the need for medical attention, within 2 weeks.
 There are several ways to help ease the pain and speed up the healing process.

 A black eye is a bruise that develops around the eye, usually in response to a blow to the head or face.

 Below, we explore the healing stages of a black eye and give some tips for a quicker recovery.
 We also describe when to see a doctor about this and other types of bruising.

 A black eye is a bruise around the eye area.
 Like other bruises, it occurs when tiny blood vessels beneath the skin rupture, causing blood to pool in surrounding tissues.

 Most black eyes form following blows to the eye area, which is delicate.
 Because the skin around the eye is thin, blood pooling there creates a noticeable bruise.